London Palladium: Post-Parnell

 Bing Crosby at the Palladium in 1976.
 He released the album, Bing Crosby Live at the London Palladium, later that year.

 On 6 December 1970 Dorothy Squires gave a concert at the Palladium, recorded for an LP release the following year.

-In January 1973, glam rock band Slade played a gig in the theatre which resulted in the venue's balcony nearly collapsing.
+In January 1973, glam rock band Slade played a concert in the theatre which resulted in the venue's balcony nearly collapsing.

 In July 1974, singer Cass Elliott performed for two weeks.
 48 hours after her final performance she died in her sleep in her rented flat in Mayfair.
-Also in 1974, Josephine Baker performed in the Royal Variety Performance.
-The 1991 film The Josephine Baker Story implied that, like Cass Elliott, she died after a show there, but this is not true.
-She actually died in Paris four days after a show there.

 Bing Crosby performed for two weeks at the Palladium starting on 21 June 1976.
 The resulting live album Bing Crosby Live at the London Palladium reached No. 9 in the UK album charts in November 1977.

 In October 1976, Marvin Gaye recorded a live concert at the venue.
 The performance documented on the resulting double LP, entitled Live at the London Palladium and released in 1977.

 In 1979, Kate Bush performed at the Palladium with her first concert tour the Tour of Life.

 In 1981, the cellars of the Palladium housed a waxworks museum, aptly called "The Palladium Cellars", headlined by a Yul Bryner live projection automaton, as the cowboy Gunslinger from Westworld.

 In the late 1980s, the Palladium was once again the setting for the popular ITV variety show, Live From the Palladium, compered by Jimmy Tarbuck.
 During this time, the theatre was under the ownership of the Stoll Moss Theatres Group, and the management of Margaret and David Locke, who were both major shareholders of Stoll Moss at the time.

 In 1988, the Edinburgh Gang Show appeared as part of the British Musical Hall Society's Silver Jubilee.

 In 1991, a new production of the Tim Rice and Andrew Lloyd Webber musical Joseph and the Amazing Technicolor Dreamcoat opened starring Jason Donovan in the title role with Linzi Hateley as the Narrator.
 Phillip Schofield later replaced Donovan in the title role.

 In 1994, Cameron Mackintosh produced a new revival of Lionel Bart's musical Oliver!, directed by Sam Mendes.
 It starred Jonathan Pryce as Fagin and Sally Dexter as Nancy.

 In 1998, Arlene Phillips directed and choreographed a stage musical adaptation of Saturday Night Fever starring Adam Garcia and Ben Richards.